Executive Master's in Medical Leadership

 Tuition fee: £14,000*

 Apprenticeship levy funding: Eligible organisations will be able to use £14,000 of their apprenticeship levy funding to cover the overall cost

 *Covering tuition fees and End Point Assessment

 Accreditation: By the Faculty of Medical Leadership and Management (FMLM)

-The Executive Master's in Medical Leadership (EMML) is available using apprenticeship levy funding.
+The Executive Master's in Medical Leadership course (EMML) is available using apprenticeship levy funding in England.
 For more information please contact Ruth Velenski by email.
-Read more about the Business School (formally Cass) having launched two degree apprenticeship programmes .
+Read more about the Business School (formerly Cass) having launched two degree apprenticeship programmes .

 Hear from doctors on Executive Master's in Medical Leadership

-The Executive Master's in Medical Leadership (EMML) is a specialised degree that offers advanced leadership training to doctors.
+The Executive Master's in Medical Leadership program (EMML) is a specialised degree that offers advanced leadership training to doctors.
 The programme develops leaders who can transform healthcare systems in ways that ultimately help people live longer, healthier lives.
 Grounded in research that shows that medical leadership improves healthcare system performance, this degree is distinct in targeting doctors.
 We have structured it in a way to fit into your busy schedule as a doctor, by offering the degree on a part-time, flexible basis.

 Our degree will enable you to realise the Faculty of Medical Leadership and Management’s Leadership and Management Standards for Medical Professionals.
 A key feature of our programme is its dual focus on personal development and research-based conceptual knowledge.
 The aim is to combine master's-level learning about people, innovation and change in healthcare with your own development as an effective leader in this environment.
 In doing so, we will be drawing on the Business School’s world-class research capabilities and experience of executive development.

 Studying at Bayes on the Executive Master's in Medical Leadership (EMML) has been transformative for me.

 Dr Sanjiv Sharma, Medical Director, Great Ormond Street Hospital